dataiku/dss-visual-edit/docs/dash-examples.md

 # Low-code webapp customizations with Dash

+As seen in the [Introduction to Visual Edit's CRUD Python API](https://github.com/dataiku/dss-visual-edit/blob/master/docs/CRUD_example_usage.ipynb), one can use the Visual Edit API to add a data persistence layer to any webapp.

+The plugin's Visual Webapp consists of a single data table component.
+In this guide, we show how to customize the layout of a data editing and validation webapp in Dash, based on such a component.
+This can be to:

+* **Add other components to the layout**.
+The first section of this guide shows the minimal Dash code to use in order to get the same data table as in the Visual Webapp.
+This is based on the plugin's [`dash_tabulator` component](https://github.com/dataiku/dss-visual-edit/blob/master/dash_tabulator/README.md).
+You can then add other components to the Dash layout.
+* **Customize the settings of the data table**. `dash_tabulator` is based on the [Tabulator](https://tabulator.info/) JavaScript library.
+The second section gives an example of how to leverage some of its advanced features by customizing column definitions.
+* **Use a different data table component**.
+The third section shows how to use a different data table component in Dash, such as [AG Grid](https://dash.plotly.com/dash-ag-grid).

-## Basic usage
+## Basic usage of `dash_tabulator`

 This example is based on the tshirt orders dataset from the [Basics 101 course](https://academy.dataiku.com/basics-101) of the Dataiku Academy.
-We use the plugin's [`dash_tabulator` component](https://github.com/dataiku/dss-visual-edit/blob/master/dash_tabulator/README.md) for the webapp's data table.

 Import classes from dash and from the plugin's library: